Academic Year 2024-2025

 Ashlea O’Rourke – Co-Opted Governor

-Chair of Governing Board and Resources Committee
+Co-chair of Local Governing Board

 I am Ashlea O’Rourke and I am the Chair of Governors at Dallam Primary School.
 I have been a governor since 2018 and recently became Chair.
 I am excited about the prospect of being Chair at Dallam and supporting the school to progress further.